 Empathy helps connect people to others.

 People are evolutionarily wired to recognize and respond to differences.
 We tend to have empathy for those who are similar to us, but fear for those who are different.

-The idea of teaching children to recognize what they have in common with others in order to encourage empathy is a popular belief, but a dangerous one.
+Some believe that teaching children to recognize what they have in common with others will encourage empathy development.

 Teaching children to find similarities in others is still reinforcing the idea that we should have empathy for those who are like us, but only if we can find something that shows we’re alike.